 When inhaled, ozone can create a reaction in the lungs.
 Even at low levels, this can create a wide range of health problems, particularly with the lungs.
 They can inflame and damage airways and make the lungs more susceptible to infection.

 First, ozone can be a contributor to chest pain and coughing.
 It can cause shortness of breath, and irritation to the windpipes.
 These problems can inflict anyone who breathes in ozone contaminants, but they are especially potent for people with respiratory conditions such as asthma and allergies.
-Ozone makes it more difficult to breathe deeply, causing someone to struggle with getting enough oxygen for normal activity and daily function.
+Ozone makes it more difficult to breathe deeply, causing someone to struggle with getting enough pure oxygen for normal activity and daily function.